View Mary McMann's Obituary on citizensvoice.com and share memories

 Preceded in death by her son, Dennis J. McMann; and her brothers, Frank S. and James T. Koprowski.

-Mary will be greatly missed by her surviving children, Debra Knell; and Cheryl McMann; granddaughter, Jennifer Knell, Plymouth; brother, John Koprowski and "Dottie," Bear Creek; and sister-in-law, Mary Ann Koprowski, wife of late brother James, Plymouth; and numerous nieces and nephews.
+Mary will be greatly missed by her surviving children, Debra Knell; and Cheryl McMann; granddaughter, Jennifer Knell, Plymouth; brother, John Koprowski and "Dottie," Bear Creek; and sisters-in-law, Mary Ann Koprowski, wife of her late brother, James, Plymouth; and Theresa, wife of her late brother, Frank; and numerous nieces and nephews.

 Family and friends may call from 5 to 7 p.m.
 Thursday at the funeral home.